Blending instruction with clinical practice

 “Many buildings start with a design concept and work backwards to mitigate harm to the local ecosystem and natural resources.
 Our design started with a different goal in mind—could we design a building that was actually beneficial and restorative to the local ecosystem?
 We think we’ve achieved just that.”

-Former Design and Construction Manager, Microsoft
+Former Design and Construction Manager

 Inside-out approach